Event terms and conditions

 External speakers are solely responsible for the content of their sessions and any supplementary information they provide, particularly in regard to ensuring accuracy and obtaining any relevant permissions to distribute information, images or resources.
 We do our best to ensure speakers are given the freedom to express their opinions openly, provided these are not discriminatory, harassing or otherwise inappropriate.
 The opinions of speakers do not necessarily represent the views of the IES or its sister organisations and are strictly their own.

-Travel, Accommodation and Subsistence
+Travel, accommodation and subsistence

 Neither travel nor accommodation are included within ticket prices for any events, therefore, delegates are responsible for arranging these at their own expense.
 The IES accepts no liability if the delegate is unable to attend the event due to adverse weather, travel disruption, changes in availability, personal circumstances or instances beyond our reasonable control.
-These terms may not apply to speakers; please contact the Events & Training Officer if you are unsure.
+These terms may not apply to speakers; please contact the Events & Marketing Lead if you are unsure.

 Subsistence may be covered within the price of your ticket, as stated on the event registration form.
 If applicable, space will be provided to specify any dietary requirements.
 If you have a severe allergy, we recommend that you also speak directly to the relevant contact as soon as possible.